Baltemor369/LibraSync/README.md

 ## **How to Run**

-1. Download the folder "LibraSync"
+1. Download the repository
-2. double click on "main.exe"
+2. double click on "run.bat"

 ## **Features**